Back in the old days, that meant a huge, hard-covered tome... and I have one of those — a large dark volume, filled with drawings.

 With time, however, I started looking for more nuanced description and key features, and books with illustrations can be superb for this.

-Here are some suggestions for bird guides:
+Here are a few suggestions for bird guides:

 - A Land Manager's Guide to Grassland Birds of Saskatchewan.
 Looks like a Govt. publication, now housed at the South Saskatchewan River Stewards site.
 Lots of information about our birds, with line drawings, maps and details about food and preferred habitats.